 A summary of discussion topics and the outcome of proposals or motions made (including vote tallies if votes were taken)

-Minutes shall be published on the the Work Group's webpage or the wiki as well as the Work Group's listserv and webpage/wiki. .
+Minutes shall be published on the the WG or Committee’s webpage or the wiki as well as the WG or Committee’s listserv.

-Minutes from a WGM shall be posted 2 weeks after the WGM; minutes from a conference call will be posted within one week of the call.
+Minutes from a WGM session shall be posted 2 weeks after the WGM; minutes from a conference call will be posted within one week following the call.

 Electronically Recording Meetings

-The <WorkGroupAcronym> may decide that they wish to electronically record a meeting or workgroup event including audio or video recordings.
+The <WorkGroupAcronym> may decide that they wish to electronically record a session, conference call, or event including audio or video recordings.

-Electronic recordings of an event will not replace the minutes or the requirements for minutes as defined in Section 4
+Electronic recordings will not replace the minutes or the requirements for minutes as defined in Section 4

-Prior to starting any electronic recording, the chair will explain the method and purpose of the recording and how the recording will be used and made available.
+Prior to starting any electronic recording, the presiding chair will seek approval from all attendees for the recording to occur and will note the acceptance by all attendees in the meeting minutes.

-Prior to starting any electronic recording, the chair will seek approval from all attendees for the recording to occur and will note the acceptance by all attendees in the meeting minutes.
+With the approval of the WG or Committee to proceed with any electronic recording, the presiding chair will explain the method and purpose of the recording and how the recording will be used and made available.

-Quorum Requirements
+Quorum Requirements - General

-A quorum for committee meetings require that a co-chair and at least two other HL7 <WorkGroupAcronym> members be present, where no single organization or party represents more than a simple majority of the voting Work Group membership for that meeting.
+A quorum for WG or Committee meetings require that a co-chair and at least two other HL7 <WorkGroupAcronym> members be present, where no single organization or party represents more than a simple majority of the voting WG or Committee members present.

-[NOTE: The minimum number of attendees required for a quorum varies based on Work Group size, but is SHALL be no less than two in addition to the co-chair.
+[NOTE: The minimum number of attendees required for a quorum varies based on WG or Committee size, but it SHALL be no less than two in addition to the presiding chair.

 A motion may be made, by any member, to defer major decisions even if quorum is met, particularly if key stakeholders are not present.